Certificate in Histologic Science

 Upon successful completion of all Histologic Science program requirements, graduates will be able to:

-- Take the national examination given by the American Society for Clinical Pathology (ASCP) which leads to certification as a Histotechnician (HT).
+- Recognize and act upon individual needs for continuing education, as a function of growth and maintenance of professional competence in preparation to take the national examination given by the American Society for Clinical Pathology (ASCP), leading to certification as a Histotechnician (HT).